0x16000/about-me/README.md

 Mainly I like to program in the low level zone, meaning i often do very complex and direct things talking to my machine.
 Projects: BSD-lite (BSD-4.4-lite2 fork), Unics (Unix-like operating system), Bunix (Unix-like operating system).

+Why do I work on low level software - or the BSD fork?
+Because i really want to know what's happening under the hood of an kernel, and It just feels right to do quote on quote actual programming.

 As a daily driver I use: FreeBSD

 I also play football/futsal, and Im a ***huge*** Ronaldinho fanboy.
 Yes I am decent at dribbling, and I hope that I will become like him one day.